LeeVaughn/phrase-hunter/README.md

 * The player can select letters by clicking on the onscreen keyboard or by pressing keys on their physical keyboard.

 ## Future Improvements
-* Improve and expand upon the styling of the app.
+* Improve and expand upon the styling
+* Add additional phrases
+* Consider adding a timer
+* Consider adding a clue option
-* Add animations to the application.
+* Consider adding animations

 ## Links
 * Project homepage: https://leevaughn.github.io/phrase-hunter/